-Teach your kids the concept of echolocation, which is used by many animals like dolphins and bats.
+Teach your kids the concept of echolocation.
+Many animals like dolphins and bats use this.
 The predictable behavior of sound waves allows these animals to use sound instead of sight to learn about the location of objects in their immediate environment!You can do a sound experiment using two paper towel tubes and a pie pan, or for a group of children, assign one the role of bat and the rest, insects.
 Blindfold the bat, then have him or her squeak.
 After every squeak, the insects shake a noisemaker.
 The bat will use the sound of the noisemakers, which symbolizes the echo of the squeak, to locate it’s prey, the insects!
 Read more here.

 4. Sound Absorption and Reflection